purestorage/helm-charts/operator-k8s-plugin/README.md

 ## Overview
 Pure Flex Operator is now  the preferred install method for PSO on OpenShift 3.11 and higher versions.
-The Pure Flex Operator packages and deploys the Pure Service Orchestrator (PSO) Flexvolume driver on OpenShift for dynamic provisioning of persistent volumes on FlashArrays and FlashBlades.
+The Pure Flex Operator packages and deploys the Pure Service Orchestrator (PSO) Flexvolume driver on OpenShift for dynamic provisioning of persistent volumes on FlashArray and FlashBlade storage appliances.
 The minimum supported version is OpenShift 3.11.
 This Operator is created as a [Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) from the [pure-k8s-plugin Helm chart](https://github.com/purestorage/helm-charts#purestorage-helm-charts-and-helm-operator) using the [Operator-SDK](https://github.com/operator-framework/operator-sdk#overview).
 This installation process does not require Helm installation.